pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

      that collects data such as number of allocations or time required to service requests.

-[RFC 1183] provides clients with the ability to swap in their own allocators *globally*; this capability may satisfy goal 1 or 3 above (it cannot satisfy goal 2).
-(The RFC itself even lists goal 3 as a secondary motivation, but its primary motivation was interoperability when embedding Rust into other runtimes.)
+[RFC 1183][] provides clients with the ability to swap in their own allocators *globally*; this capability may satisfy goal 1 or 3 above (it cannot satisfy goal 2).
+[RFC 1183][] itself even lists goal 3 as a secondary motivation, but its primary motivation was interoperability when embedding Rust into other runtimes.

 However, the addition of the `Allocator` traits proposed here is based on the hypothesis that replacing the allocator globally throughout the